 access.
 For me, I am not comfortable with the wireless ones.
 I might lose

 it.
 Mine is permanently attached with a cord that resembles the

 telephone cords of old.

 Additionally I have seen too many

 of the deck push ones that have failed.
-Because I'm smaller, I've
+Because I am smaller, I have

 been in more than one anchor locker removing the rusted

 hulks of what were once a functional deck push switches.
-It's not fun,
+This is not fun,

-but that's what friends do out here.
+but that is what friends do out here.
 We help each other.